Cedar Crest College Campus Police

 NUMBER OF NON-STUDENT EMPLOYEES

 The primary function of the Cedar Crest College (hereinafter “CCC”) Campus Police is to provide for the safety and welfare of all the members of the College community and others who are on campus.
-The Campus Police currently consists of 18 full- and part-time officers.
+The Campus Police currently consists of 15 full- and part-time officers.
 Officers are trained in CPR, First Aid and the use of an Automated External Defibrillator (AED) through the American Red Cross.
 Updates and re-certifications are taken as necessary.
 Additional courses in crime prevention, criminal investigation and narcotics are always encouraged.
-Officers are utilized for dispatch duty 24 hours a day and act as the main switchboard operators for the College.
+Officers are utilized for dispatch duty 24 hours a day and act as the main switchboard operators for the college.
 Dispatchers receive calls for assistance and promptly relay information to the patrol.
-In the event of an emergency, members of the College Community can contact CCC Campus Police office by pressing “0” or extension 3522 from any campus telephone.
+In the event of an emergency, members of the College Community can contact CCC Campus Police by pressing “0” or extension 3522 from any campus telephone.